Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 Fishing Float Tube Accessories for Safety

 There are many safety accessories that you should take with you in your fishing float tube.
-The most important safety accessory is your personal floatation device (PDF).
+The most important safety accessory is your personal flotation device (PDF).

 Here’s a quick rundown of the items to consider taking with you.